Life has changed but at least there's samogon

 This gut rot is called "pervak" (the first one), an extremely flammable mixture that can kill or cause blindness.

 "The final part is to try and get rid of the bad oil (sivukha), which is also undrinkable.
 Our task is to try and obtain the best quality of alcohol.
-From 35 litres of home brew, we will get around five litres of samogon," Baturin explains.
+From 35 liters of home brew, we will get around five liters of samogon," Baturin explains.

 A mix of oranges, yeast, sugar and water is blended with a grain, water, sugar and yeast after resting for two weeks.
 It is brought to the boil as the distillation process begins.